hoanglocth/drawit-drawio/readme.txt

 == Upgrade Notice ==

+= 1.0.9 =
+Fixes temp file problem for Mac OS installations.

 = 1.0.8 =
-* Fixed file saving problem for Windows or WAMPServer based installations.
+Fixed file saving problem for Windows or WAMPServer based installations.

 = 1.0.7 =
 Important fix for saving SVG format, please upgrade immediately if you use SVGs.